raspberrypilearning/shoe-charm/en/step_1.md

 ---
 title: Mentor information
 ---
-If you would like to set up a Classroom in Tinkercad, you can find out more [here](https://www.tinkercad.com/classrooms-resources){:target="_blank"}.
+If you would like to set up a classroom in Tinkercad, you can find out more [here](https://www.tinkercad.com/classrooms-resources){:target="_blank"}.

 --- /collapse ---